 Variations

 - You can use avocado oil instead of ghee.
-It has a high smoke point, just like ghee.
 I do recommend ghee because of the buttery flavor it adds.

 - After sprinkling the zucchini with spices, sprinkle it with 2 tablespoons of dry-grated parmesan.
 My husband loves this version!

-- After 15 minutes, the zucchini will have visible water droplets on its surface.
+After 15 minutes, the zucchini will have visible water droplets on its surface.
 Pat it dry using paper towels.
-(Photo 4).

-- In a large, 12-inch, oven-safe skillet, heat the ghee over medium-high heat.
-Place the zucchini in the skillet in a single layer, flesh side down.
-(Photo 5).
+Heat the ghee in a large, 12-inch, oven-safe skillet over medium-high heat.
+Add the zucchini in a single layer, flesh side down.

-- Cook the zucchini for about 5 minutes, until the bottom is browned.
+Cook the zucchini for about 5 minutes, until the bottom is browned.
 If the pan becomes too hot, reduce the heat to medium.
 Turn the heat off and flip the zucchini.
 Sprinkle it with spices.
-(Photos 6,7).

-- Transfer the skillet to the preheated oven.
-Roast the zucchini for 15-20 minutes until tender.
-(Photo 8).
+Transfer the skillet to the preheated oven.
+Roast the zucchini for 15-20 minutes, until tender.
+Serve immediately - look how gorgeous it is!

 Expert Tips

-- Scoring the zucchini flesh and salting it is non-negotiable.
+- Scoring the zucchini flesh and salting it is an important step.
 Look at the photo below - see the water droplets that the salt drew out?
 You want to eliminate this extra liquid to help the zucchini caramelize and prevent sogginess.

-- Even though we pat the zucchini dry after salting it, enough salt gets inside thanks to the scoring that there's no need to add any additional salt.
+- Even though we pat the zucchini dry after salting it, thanks to the scoring, enough salt gets inside that there's no need for additional salt.

 Recipe FAQs